Sidhudog/Clock/README.md

 # Clock
-A Javascript Clock with ergonomic design
+A Javascript Clock with neumorphic design